-2. May contribute to changes in body composition
+2. Eggs may contribute to changes in body composition

 Eggs are a great source of protein, which is essential for building and maintaining muscle mass.
 Plus, lots of studies suggest that protein-rich diets promote fat loss.

 A small 2020 study suggested that eggs and resistance training are a perfect pair.
-Thirty male participants ate either three whole eggs or six egg whites immediately after resistance training sessions for 12 weeks.
+Thirty male participants ate either 3 whole eggs or 6 egg whites immediately after resistance training sessions for 12 weeks.
 Both groups gained muscle and lost fat during the study period.

 Many pregnant and breastfeeding folks don’t get enough choline, a nutrient that’s essential for brain development in babies and placental function in pregnant people.
 (It’s also helpful for many other critical processes in the body.)

-Pregnant folks need 450 milligrams (mg) per day, and breastfeeding peeps need 550 mg.
+Pregnant folks need 450 milligrams per day, and breastfeeding peeps need 550 milligrams.
 Unfortunately, it’s very common to fall short of these recommended amounts.

 Eggs are one of the richest sources of choline you can eat.
-Two eggs contain 235 mg of choline.
-That can provide a large chunk of your daily choline needs.
+Two eggs contain 235 milligrams of choline.
+That’s a large chunk of your daily choline needs.

 Shopping for eggs can seem a little complicated.
-Most folks don’t know the difference between all the common labels found on egg cartons, like “free-range” and “pasture-raised.”
+Most folks don’t know the differences among all the common labels found on egg cartons, like “free-range” and “pasture-raised.”